Rotwang9000/memecube/README.md

 ## How It Works

-1. The application creates a 3D space environment where tags form a Isometric Cluster structure
+1. The application creates a 3D space environment where tags form an isometric cluster structure
-2. Each tag is rendered as deep 3D text with a Isometric Cluster-like appearance
+2. Each tag is rendered as deep 3D text with proper right-angle alignment
 3. The tags themselves form the entire structure - there is no wireframe
-4. All tags are treated as solid objects that cannot overlap or intersect
+4. All tags are treated as solid objects with hair's width spacing between them
-5. New tags fly in like arrows from random directions outside the structure
+5. New tags fly in along their reading direction from outside the structure
-6. Tags collide with existing tags causing dynamic chain reactions
-7. Collisions create dramatic movements with tags pushing each other aside
+6. Tags are evenly distributed across all 6 faces of the cube structure
+7. Tags only move up/down relative to themselves when colliding with other tags
+8. Collisions create chain reactions with movement propagating through the structure
-9. The system supports varying tag sizes with occasional larger tags for visual interest, often based on a variable like Market cap.
+9. The system supports varying tag sizes with occasional larger tags for visual interest
-10. When tags collide, movement propagates through the structure creating secondary movements.
+10. When tags collide, movement propagates through the structure creating secondary movements
-11. A secondary movement will not cause the initiating mover to move again until the movement chain is complete.
+11. A secondary movement will not cause the initiating mover to move again until the chain completes
-12. Only one movement chain at a time.
-13. Users can navigate around using intuitive controls (orbit by default or fly mode)
+12. Users can navigate around using intuitive controls (orbit by default or fly mode)
-14. Clicking on a tag opens the details in the token-scoreboard and a graph in the token-chart-3d.
+13. Clicking on a tag opens the details in the token-scoreboard and a graph in the token-chart-3d
-15. In demo mode, random tags appear periodically to showcase the dynamic growth
-16. The Isometric Cluster is an irregular, living thing where things are always moving (plus should have a constant slow spin)
+14. The cluster has a constant slow spin to showcase all faces

 ## Tag Physics Rules

-The physics system enforces several key principles for a realistic and visually appealing tag structure:
+The physics system enforces several key principles for a precise and visually appealing structure:

-1. **Right-Angle Orientation**: Tags are oriented to align with the six faces of the Isometric Cluster structure, ensuring all text is easily readable and properly aligned.
+1. **Right-Angle Orientation**: Tags are oriented at exact right angles to align with the 6 cube faces, ensuring all text is perfectly readable and properly aligned.

+2. **Constrained Movement**: Tags primarily move up and down relative to their own orientation, not sideways, which maintains the clean structure.
+Tags always fly in and out along their text reading direction.

+3. **Balanced Face Distribution**: Tags are evenly distributed across all 6 faces of the cube structure.
+The system tracks face utilization and prioritizes placing new tags on less utilized faces.

+4. **Hair's Width Spacing**: Tags are positioned with minimal separation (hair's width) while ensuring no intersections, creating a dense Borg-like appearance.

-2. **Proper Collisions**: When tags collide, forces are applied based on their mass and velocity, with larger tags having more influence.
+5. **Proper Collisions**: When tags collide, forces are applied primarily along their movement axis, with larger tags having more influence based on their mass.

-3. **Coherent Structure**: The system maintains the overall Isometric Cluster shape through balanced forces:
+6. **Coherent Structure**: The system maintains the overall isometric shape through balanced forces:
    - Surface-facing tags experience forces keeping them near the outer shell
-   - Interior tags experience gentle pressure toward the center
+   - Interior tags experience gentle pressure toward the centre
-   - Each tag's orientation is aligned with its closest Isometric Cluster face
+   - Each tag's orientation is strictly aligned with its cube face

-4. **Movement Chains**: When a tag is moved (through collision or size change):
+7. **Movement Chains**: When a tag is moved (through collision or size change):
    - The movement propagates to tags it contacts
    - Secondary and tertiary movements occur naturally
    - A single initiator can't be affected by its own chain until the chain completes

-5. **Stable Positioning**: Tags move only enough to maintain the structure:
+8. **Stable Positioning**: Tags move only enough to maintain the structure:
    - Heavy damping prevents excessive oscillation or bouncing
    - Speed limiting prevents tags from flying off
    - Gentle central attraction keeps the structure cohesive